spur civic action.

 By shedding light on these issues, we equip citizens with the insights needed to hold decision-makers accountable for actions like hunting wolves, eliminating mountain lions, and rounding up wild horses.

-telling the true story.
+we’re telling the true story.

 We're flipping the script on old cowboy tales and challenging the deep-rooted myths spun by corporate giants and the traditional outdoor industry.